Updated January 2024.

-This year, they have the first The Owen Owens and Grace Oaks Inspirational Racers Award, which will go to the most experienced (oldest) male and female racers.
+The Owen Owens and Grace Oaks Inspirational Racers Award will be up for grabs this year, which will go to the most experienced (oldest) male and female racers.

-“There will be over 50 draw prizes from Atomic Skis, Helly Hansen, Oakley and more,” says Collins.
-“We are also fortunate to partner with Jackson Triggs Winery who have generously provided a grand prize for the evening.
+“There will be over 50 draw prizes from Atomic Skis, Helly Hansen, Go Pro, Oakley and more,” says Collins.
 Along with the gala dinner and prizes there will be live music for racers to dance the night away if their thighs can take it!”

 Peak to Valley Race: Quick Facts

-- The Peak to Valley Race is happening on February 24 and 25, 2023 and registration is open until February 17, or until it sells out (which happens, so register now!)
+- The Peak to Valley Race is happening on February 23 and 24, 2024 and registration is open now.

 - Two racers tackle the course on Friday and the other two on Saturday.
 Your times are added together for a combined, team-time, with the shortest time being the winner.
 It’s good to note that the course is reset overnight, so the next day isn’t the exact, same course as the day before.

-- It’s $660 CAD per team, which includes four racer entries, four limited-edition t-shirts and four tickets to the gala event (you can purchase more gala tickets for supporters).
-Note that the race entry doesn’t include a lift pass, but athletes can purchase one for $75 per day.
+- It’s $665 CAD + tax/fees per team, which includes four racer entries, four limited-edition t-shirts and four tickets to the gala event (you can purchase more gala tickets for supporters).
+Note that the race entry doesn’t include a lift pass, but athletes can purchase one for $77 +tax per day upon request.